telerik/kendo-ui-core/docs/controls/editors/upload/modes.md

         $("#photos").kendoUpload();
     });

-Note the array syntax in the input name: it is used to hint the Upload handler to treat the photos as an array.

 For detailed information on how to send metadata to the save handler and receive metadata in the Upload widget, see [this article]({% slug metadata_upload_widget %}).

 For more information on how to handle the uploaded files, refer to the documentation of your specific server technology.

 ## Asynchronous Mode

-In this mode Kendo UI Upload requires dedicated server handlers to store and remove uploaded files.
-Files are uploaded immediately or, optionally, after user confirmation.
+In this mode, the Kendo UI Upload requires dedicated server handlers to store and remove uploaded files.
+Files are uploaded immediately or, optionally, after the confirmation from the user.
 The upload request is executed out-of-band without interrupting the page flow.

 ![](/controls/editors/upload/upload-async.png)

 The asynchronous mode is implemented using the [HTML5 File API](https://en.wikipedia.org/wiki/HTML5_File_API).
 The upload will gracefully degrade and continue to function in legacy browsers using a hidden `iframe`.

+### Implementation

 To implement the asynchronous mode of operation, follow the steps below: